dmych/gn/README.markdown

     $ gn rm N          - delete note N
     $ gn sync          - sync with simplenote
     $ gn help          - show this help

+You can tag your notes by adding `[TAGS]: list of tags` at the end of the note in editor.
+If your note already has tags, you can edit them at the bottom line of the note.

 Copyright (c) Dmitri Brechalov, 2010-2011